-Interest income on the loan, which is included in interest income in the accompanying statements of revenues, expenses and changes in net position, amounted to \$54,563 for each of the years ended June 30, 2020 and 2019.
-Accrued interest receivable at June 30, 2020 and 2019, which is included in prepaid expenses and other current assets in the accompanying statements of net position, amounted to \$13,641.
+Interest income on the loan, which is included in interest income in the accompanying statements of revenues, expenses and changes in net position, amounted to \$54,563 for each of the years ended June 30, 2021 and 2020.
+Accrued interest receivable at June 30, 2021 and 2020, which is included in prepaid expenses and other current assets in the accompanying statements of net position, amounted to \$13,641 for each year.